A Lightweight Approach for State Machine Replication: Consensus with a Median Rule

 Another result we want to highlight shows that the $(6,3)$-median rule preserves agreement under network partitions because for any isolated group of at most $7n/10$ servers, their values will all be $\bot$ within $O(\log n)$ rounds, w.h.p.
 This will be very useful later, when we show how to recover from arbitrary blocking attacks.
 Specifically, we exploit that the adversary can only choose between a perpetual death spiral (if it keeps blocking a fixed set of $3n/10$ servers thus essentially halting commitment of commands entirely) or allowing committed commands to be spread among the useful servers, thus ensuring their survival.

-\begin{lemma} If at least a $3/10$-fraction of the servers is permanently blocked, then irrespective of the initial number of useful servers, within $O(\log n)$ rounds no server will be useful any more, w.h.p. \end{lemma}
+\begin{lemma} If at least a $\tfrac{3}{10}$-fraction of servers is permanently blocked, then irrespective of the number of useful servers, within $O(\log n)$ rounds no server is useful anymore, w.h.p. \end{lemma}

 \begin{proof} Again, let $X_{t,i}$, $X_t$, $x_t$ and $f(x)$ be defined as in the proof of Lemma~\ref{lem:spiral}.
 Suppose that a $3/10$-fraction of the servers is permanently blocked.
 Given any $x_t \in [0,7/10]$, $\E[x_{t+1}] = (7/10) \cdot f(x_t)$.
 Set $g''(x) = (7/10) f(x) - (1-1/40)x$.
 From Figure \ref{fig:g''(x)} it can be seen that $g''(x) \le 0$ for all $x \in [0,1]$, which implies that $(7/10) f(x) \le (1-1/40)x$ for all $x \in [0,1]$.
 As the probability of a server to be successful is independent of the other servers, we can use Chernoff bounds to prove that for any $X_t \in [0,7n/10]$, $X_{t+1} \le (1-\varepsilon)X_t$ for some constant $\varepsilon>0$, w.h.p., which completes the proof.\qedhere